Over the past few years, it’s gotten a lot easier to get a mortgage as technology has evolved.

 You can expect to be asked to provide the most recent two years of tax returns, and two years of business tax returns if applicable (assuming you aren’t a sole proprietor).

 This may include things like a Schedule K-1 if you’re involved in a partnership, S corporation, or LLC.

 It can also be a lot less complicated if you simply run your numbers through Schedule C as a sole proprietor.

-Regardless, while your business might make X, you may only take home part of that money, which is then used to determine affordability.
+Regardless of how you file, while your business might make X, you may only take home part of that money, which is then used to determine mortgage affordability.

 This is where things get murky as there may be a large divergence in earnings from year to year as a business owner.

 For example, say you made $80,000 two years ago, but only $45,000 in the past tax year.

 The underwriter will average income over the two years, meaning only about $5,200 in income can be used to offset your proposed monthly housing payment.

 Secondly, the declining income will raise serious red flags, and require a letter of explanation on your part.

 If you can explain it and it’s not a sign of worse things to come, it might be fine.
 But again, you’ll have less income to use toward mortgage qualification, which could jeopardize your loan as well.